 Threat actors will also install backdoor Trojan programs to ensure they have a way back into your system if one of their entry points is compromised.

-If you’ve identified multiple attacks of a similar type over a longer period of time, it’s most likely an APT cyber attack.
+If you’ve identified multiple attacks of a similar type over a more extended period, it’s most likely an APT cyber attack.

-APT threats are also known to cause unexpected information flows, such as an email getting intercepted by another computer.
-Some cloud email systems track where messages are accessed from, but not all of them do.
+APT threats also cause unexpected information flows, such as an email being intercepted by another computer.
+Some cloud email systems track where messages are accessed, but not all do.

-You might also notice spear-phishing emails, which are sent to upper-management employees who may inadvertently allow a hacker access.
+You might also notice spear-phishing emails sent to upper-management employees who may inadvertently allow a hacker access.